 Netleaf hackberry grows best in full sun but tolerates partial shade.

 The main soil requirement is good drainage.
-For optimal performance, provide a deep, loamy soil.
+For optimal performance, provide deep, loamy soil.

 Netleaf hackberry is drought-tolerant once established.
-For best performance, during periods of extreme drought, give the tree a deep watering every other week.
+For best performance, during periods of extreme drought, water deeply every other week.

 Temperature and Humidity

 Native to arid regions with hot summers, netleaf hackberry performs well in the heat.
 High humidity is somewhat less conducive to optimal performance.
 In high humidity, the plant may suffer from powdery mildew and leaf spot.

 Fertilize the plant while it's young to get it off to a good start.
 Apply a balanced fertilizer during the growing season.
 For example, you can begin applying fertilizer in late April and continue applying monthly until mid-July.

 While the western United States has netleaf hackberry as a native plant, other species are native to the regions worldwide:

 - Celtis occidentalis: Native to central and northeastern U.S.; zones 2 to 9; 40 to 60 feet.

 - Celtis laevigata: Native to southern Nebraska south through central Kansas and Colorado into Texas and northern Mexico; zones 6 to 9.